Discord4J/Discord4J/docs/index.md

 ### I want to contribute!

-All suggestions and pull requests are greatly appreciated and help improve the overall quality of the wiki as i'm sure there's plenty of mistakes or bad writing in here somewher.
+All suggestions and pull requests are greatly appreciated and help improve the overall quality of the wiki as I'm sure there's plenty of mistakes or bad writing in here somewhere.

 All the docs are stored on the github repo under the "docs" folder, to submit your own changes, simply fork the branch (dev), edit the files and then submit a pull request like you would do with code.